Astronomy

 Around the same time, the two bodies will also make a close approach (appulse) reaching 3°49′ from each other, but not sharing the same right ascension.

 Look for the two bodies in the constellation of Gemini.
 (Constellation map already displayed above, when discussing the ε-Geminid meteor shower peak.)
-The Moon will be a very thin waning gibbous (50%) at 21 days old.
+The Moon will be waning gibbous (50%) at 21 days old.
 The Moon will still be at apparent magnitude of -12.0, while Mars will be at magnitude 0.2.

 October 24: Leonis Minorid meteor shower peak